MrK3lly/MrK3lly/README.md

 - 💞️ I’m looking to collaborate on nothing just yet
 - 📫 How to reach me: submit a PR :)
 - 😄 Pronouns: he/she/they but never "IT"
-- ⚡ Fun fact: Ppl no time is short but ppl don't
+- ⚡ Fun fact: PPL don't give a shit until it affects them

 <!---
 MrK3lly/MrK3lly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.